-Rome Opera Tickets
+Rome Opera House Tickets and Tours

-Rome Opera Tickets
+Rome Opera House Tickets and Tours

 The vibrant red velvet, the famous golden dome with frescoes by Annibale Brugnoli and a majestic Murano chandelier with 27,000 drops of glass are the essential elements for an evening of opera full of passion and feeling.
 Don't be fooled by its sober façade, the Opera House houses a dream space for you to enjoy the best operas in the world in style.